Oktoberfest in Berlin

 26 September - October 12, 2014

-For a party to end all (Oktoberfest) parties, head to Die Wilden Wiesn, in Mitte, on Saturday October 13th for the big finale.
+For celebrations to end all (Oktoberfest) parties, head to Die Wilden Wiesn on a Friday or Saturday night, between 16th Septemeber and 27th October, for some serious Oktoberfest fun.

-You do have to book tickets and a lot of tables are reserved months in advance, however there’s always standing tables and a dance floor for those a bit late to the party.
+You do have to book tickets for these parties, and a lot of tables are reserved months in advance, however, there’s always standing tables and a dance floor for those a bit late to the party.
 And it’s worth it, a huge band in a massive tent, lots of beer and guaranteed lots of Dirndls and Lederhosen around for that authentic flavour.
+Quick, head to the website and click the reserve button, before it's too late!

 9.30am – 11pm daily

-Dress up and come out to the 6th Gaywiesn in Berlin for Oktoberfest.
-Every Monday night from 6pm you can enjoy the live band, drag queens and special drag hosts to entertain you and a DJ to dance you late into the evening.
+Dress up and come out to the 9th Gaywiesn in Berlin for Oktoberfest.
+Every Monday night from 6pm you can enjoy the live band, drag queens, and special drag hosts to entertain you and a DJ to dance you late into the evening.

 Bavarian food and beer, and lots of happy people from the LGBT community and heaps of fun, right next to Berlin’s main train station, this unique event is sure to knock your lederhosen off.